-Real Estate Owned Joint Venture - Concurrently with taking title to a Portland retail property in December 2021, KREF contributed a portion of the REO asset to a REO JV with a JV Partner, whereby KREF has a 90 % interest and the JV Partner has a 10 % interest.
-Management determined the REO JV to be a VIE as the REO JV has insufficient equity-at-risk and concluded that KREF is the primary beneficiary of the REO JV as KREF holds decision-making power over the activities that most significantly impact the economic performance of the REO JV and has the obligation to absorb losses of, or the right to receive benefits from, the REO JV that could be potentially significant to the REO JV.
+Consolidated Real Estate Owned Joint Venture Ventures

+Portland Retail / Redevelopment - Concurrently with taking in December 2021, KREF took title to a Portland retail property in December 2021, KREF and contributed a portion of the REO asset to a REO JV with a JV Partner, whereby where KREF has had a 90% interest and the JV Partner has had a 10% interest.
+Management determined the REO JV to be a VIE as the REO JV has insufficient equity-at-risk and concluded that KREF is the primary beneficiary of the REO JV as KREF holds decision-making power over the activities that most significantly impact the economic performance of the REO JV and has the obligation to absorb losses, or the right to receive benefits, from, the REO JV that could be potentially significant to the REO JV.

-As of March 31, 2024, the REO JV held REO assets with a net carrying value of \$ 72.8 million.
-KREF has priority of distributions up to \$ 79.8 million before the JV Partner can participate in the economics of the REO JV.
+As of March 31, 2024 June 30, 2024, the REO JV held REO assets with a net carrying value of \$72.8 \$77.4 million.
+KREF has priority of distributions up to \$79.8 \$81.6 million before the JV Partner can participate in the economics of the REO JV.